Lexi Thompson: 2020

-In January, Thompson competed at the Diamond Resorts Tournament of Champions, and finished T7th.
+In January, Thompson competed at the Diamond Resorts Tournament of Champions and finished tied-7th.
 In March, the LPGA suspended competition due to the COVID-19 pandemic.
-In August, after the LPGA Tour had resumed, Thompson was involved in a rules controversy during her opening round at the Women's British Open, when she was observed by an official moving a tuft of grass behind her ball with her club; it was later deemed that her lie had not been improved, as the grass returned to its original position, and she escaped any penalty.
+In August, after the LPGA Tour had resumed, Thompson was involved in a rules controversy during her opening round at the Women's British Open, when she was observed by an official moving a tuft of grass behind her ball with her club; it was later deemed that her lie had not been improved and she escaped any penalty.
 She went on to miss the cut.
-She finished fourth at the ANA Inspiration in September, two strokes behind Mirim Lee who won in a playoff.
-At the LPGA Tour season-ending CME Group Tour Championship, she finished in T5th place.
+She finished fourth at the ANA Inspiration in September, two strokes behind Mirim Lee.
+At the CME Group Tour Championship, she finished in a tie for 5th.